 - Dry, scaly skin

 Meet Jane.
 Jane does not have the mold genes (HLA-DR).
-If she’s living in a water-damaged building, she’ll experience mold allergy symptoms.
-Her immune system identifies the mold’s mycotoxins (antigen) and creates specific antibodies to rid her body of the mold.
-So long as Jane removes the source of the mold, her mold allergy symptoms will go away.
-Her immune system is effectively able to eliminate molds.
+She lives in a water-damaged building, and experiences mold allergy symptoms.
+Her immune system identifies the mold’s mycotoxins and creates specific antibodies to rid her body of the mold.
+Once Jane moves, her mold allergy symptoms will go away.
+Her immune system eliminates molds.

 Meet Tina.
 Tina has the mold genes (HLA-DR).
-Similarly, she too was living in a water-damaged building.
-It caused mold allergy symptoms so she elected to move.
+She too was living in a water-damaged building.
+She had mold allergy symptoms so she decided to move.
 Her new house does not have any water damage.
-But Tina’s symptoms continue to intensify.
-They get worse each day.
+But Tina’s symptoms continue to get worse each day.

 Tina’s immune system functions very differently than Jane’s.
 Tina’s body is unable to flush out the mold toxins.
 This triggers her immune system to respond to these mold toxins over and over.
-Tina’s immune system is never able to turn off because her body is unable to rid itself of the mold toxins.
-Always having some mold toxins circulating in her system causes activation of her immune system 24/7.
+Tina’s immune system is never able to turn off because her body can’t get rid of the mold toxins.
+Always having some mold toxins circulating in her system causes 24/7 activation of her immune system.
 Tina is unable to protect herself against new mold exposures.
 And she suffers daily from a crazy array of symptoms.
-All of which are caused internally by her immune system constantly fighting the mold.
+All of which are caused by her immune system constantly fighting the mold.

 It is this chronic activation of the immune system that causes so many different symptoms.

 Again, I need to stress that there’s a world of difference between a mold allergy and CIRS.
 It is key to know that they are two separate conditions caused by the same thing – mold exposure.
 Outside of that, the disease processes are very different.